apigeekdemos/apigee-s1p-labs/Lab 4 - Proxy a CF Spring boot app using Edge Microgateway (Microgateway-Coresident plan)/README.md

 **edgemicro/port is effectively listening on 8080.
 IMPORTANT: by default MG config file uses port 8000.
 So, make sure to make changes accordingly to PCF requirements.**

 ### 6.b.
 Disable oauth plugin
 We will be disabling the oauth plugin on the MG config file, this is done so that the Microgatway does not manadate oauth tokens for the healthcheck calls.
-Oauth has alreadybeen enabled on our manifest.yaml file (see above) and the sequesce defined there will ensure that all actual API traffic is subjected to Oauth policy enforcement.
+Oauth has already been enabled on our manifest.yaml file (see above) and the sequence defined there will ensure that all actual API traffic is subjected to Oauth policy enforcement.

-To diable oauth, we need to comment out the oauth option from within the plugin sequence (see below) within the MG config file:
+To disable oauth, we need to comment out the oauth option from within the plugin sequence (see below) within the MG config file:

 ```bash
 $ vi config/amer-api-partner19-test-config.yaml